Scala NW

 Role

 I created round one wireframes, then conducted one-on-one interviews and usability testing with three ER physicians and implemented their feedback to prioritise information architecture, speed, and clarity.
 The project was then handed to a secondary designer to create additional wireframes while I provided feedback and direction.
+We then handed the wireframes off to a second agency to complete branding, UI, and implementation.

 Experience Pain Points